 Skip to main content

-How to perform a trademark search — step by step.
+How to perform a trademark search

 A real trademark search is more than typing a name into Google.
 This guide walks you through the same knockout-search workflow a trademark attorney uses: classes, phonetic equivalents, design codes, common-law evidence, and the prosecution-history check most DIY searchers miss.
 Set aside about 45 minutes.

 Trademark rights are not abstract.
-A mark is protected only for the specific goods and services it's used on, organized into 45 international classes (1–34 for goods, 35–45 for services).
+A mark is protected only for the specific goods and services it is used on, organized into 45 international classes (1–34 for goods, 35–45 for services).
 Delta for airlines (Class 39) and Delta for faucets (Class 11) coexist because their classes and consumer overlap are different.

-Run an exact-word knockout on USPTO records.
+Step 2 — Run an exact-word knockout on USPTO records

-Open the USPTO trademark search system (opens in new tab) (formerly TESS, now Cleared).
-Search your exact mark and filter to live applications and registrations only — dead records can't block you.
+Open the USPTO trademark search system (formerly TESS, now Cleared).
+Search your exact mark and filter to live applications and registrations only — dead records cannot block you.
 Note every live hit in your classes and any closely related ones.

 • Search the word mark on its own first, ignoring stylization.